-- IFRS 9 Financial Instruments addresses the classification and measurement of financial assets, effective date of January 1, 2018. - IAS 32 Financial Instruments Presentation clarifies the requirements for offsetting financial assets and liabilities, effective date of January 1, 2014.
+• IFRS 9 "Financial Instruments" replaces IAS 39 "Financial Instruments: Recognition and Measurement" and addresses the classification and measurement of financial assets, effective date of January 1, 2018.

 The Corporation has not completed its evaluation of the effect of adopting these standards on its financial statements.